Minimizing Sensitivity to Model Misspecification: Empirical illustration: conditional cash transfers in Mexico

 \subsection{Empirical results}

 We use the sample from TW.
-We drop observations with missing household income, and focus on boys and girls aged 12 to 15.
-This results in 1219 (boys) and 1089 (girls) observations, respectively.
-Children's wages are only observed for those who work.
-We {impute potential wages} to all children based on a linear regression that in particular exploits province-level variation and variation in distance to the nearest city, similar to AMS.
-Descriptive statistics on the sample show that average weekly household income is 242 pesos, the average weekly wage is 132 pesos, and the PROGRESA subsidy ranges between 31 and 59 pesos per week depending on age and gender.
+We drop observations with missing household income, and focus on 1219 boys and 1089 girls aged 12 to 15.\footnote{Children's wages are only observed for those who work.
+We {impute potential wages} to all children based on a linear regression that in particular exploits province-level variation and variation in distance to the nearest city, similar to AMS.} Descriptive statistics on the sample show that average weekly household income is 242 pesos, the average weekly wage is 132 pesos, and the PROGRESA subsidy ranges between 31 and 59 pesos per week depending on grade and gender.
 Average school attendance drops from 90\% at age 12 to between 40\% and 50\% at age 15.